 A gaggle of Canada geese crosses a path in Cincinnati's Sharon Woods.
 Photo courtesy of Konstantin Vasserman.

 “Lives are at stake here,” said Queens City Councilman David Weprin.
-“And that is why we must work together to mitigate the hazard.
-We cannot afford to wait until another accident occurs.”
+“We cannot afford to wait until another accident occurs.”

-So the scuttled engines were returned to Cincinnati for analysis by their maker, CFM International.
-CFM found the engines had indeed been jammed by birds, and sent tissue samples to the Smithsonian Institute’s Feather Lab, which identifies bird remains for the USDA’s Wildlife Services program.
-Scientists at the Feather Lab used DNA analysis to identify the tissues as remains of Canada geese–at least two females and one male.
-And then, because of the accident’s high profile, they used a new technique to learn more about the birds.
+CFM mailed their remains to the Smithsonian Institute’s Feather Lab, where scientists used DNA analysis to identify the tissues as hailing from Canada geese–two females and one male.
+And then, because of the accident’s high profile, they tried a new technique to learn more about the birds.

-A Canada Goose forages in Kentucky's Bernheim Arboretum.
-Image courtesy of Mary Darling, www.darlingarts.com
+A Canada Goose forages in Kentucky’s Bernheim Arboretum.
+Image courtesy of Mary Darling, http://www.darlingarts.com

 Some New Yorkers were therefore taken aback by the city’s response, which was to catch and gas up to 2,000 of New York City’s resident geese.